 - Have you considered whether a customizable program offered through a third-party provider (such as IES) would be appropriate?

 Programs may be as short as one week, or as long as 10 weeks.
 The average summer program is four weeks.

 Here are some of our current short-term program offerings:

 - Department of Modern Languages and Cultures Franch in France: summer; four weeks, four credits

 - Department of American Sign Language French Sign Language and Deaf Culture in France: summer, three weeks, six credits

 - Department of English Theater in England: winter break, 10 days, four credits

 - Department of Religion and Classics Latin Epigraphy in Rome: spring break, one credit

 If you are proposing a new program, your first steps are to meet with your department chair to discuss your program and course details, and to meet with the coordinator for faculty-led programs in the Center for Education Abroad.
 This should be done 12 to 15 months in advance of the expected program start date.

-To access the procedures and documents related to creating and leading short-term programs, you will create a record in the Rochester Study Abroad Portal.
-You will then meet with the coordinator for faculty-led programs, who will provide you with an overview of the process and help you gain access to the portal.
+To access the procedures and documents related to creating and leading short-term programs, you will create a record in the Education Abroad Portal.
+You will then need to meet with the coordinator for faculty-led programs, who will provide you with an overview of the process and help you gain access to the portal.